bbc/gel/src/components/site-menu.md

 ### Focus styles

 The focus style is paired with the hover style.
-The main style—a `4px` line at the base of the item—is supplemented by a fallback for Windows High Contrast Mode (because Windows HCM themes tend to remove box shadows[^5]).
-The transparent outline is invisible in a default theme, but becomes visible when High Contrast Mode is activated.

 ```css
 .gef-sitemenu-list a:hover,